networkchristo/git/README.md

 <<<<<<< HEAD
-This is a simple respository
+This respository is used for testing purposes only

 Getting an idea and publishing into github😁
 =======